 Without instruction that meets their needs, students with learning or attention disabilities are often referred to private SAT tutoring, which can take a toll on your child's mental energy and your wallet.
 Other students may find themselves in a similar situation due to their distinct learning styles or skill sets.

 We believe that our model is a fit for all learners.
-Students taking our course will benefit from the relationships they are able to form with one another in a comfortable, non-threatening setting, while also receiving instruction that is tailored to their needs.
-We believe that a small-group, in-person format is the best way to leverage students' strengths, build confidence, and prepare them to do well on the SAT.
+Students taking our course will benefit from specialized instruction that is tailored to their needs.
+We believe that a small-group, synchronous format is the best way to leverage students' strengths, build confidence, and prepare them to do well on the SAT.

 (919) 449-8345 firstname.lastname@example.org